Get Screened

 Other colorectal cancer screening tests

-While the FIT home stool test and colonoscopy are the 2 most common screening tests, there are also other colorectal cancer screening methods.
+While the FIT and colonoscopy are the 2 most common screening tests, other screening tests are also available.
 Any abnormal results should still be followed by a colonoscopy for the tests described below.
 Talk with your healthcare provider about which screening test is right for you.

 - Flexible sigmoidoscopy: This test uses a colonoscope to examine only the lower left side of the large bowel.
 If a polyp is found, it’s recommended that you have a colonoscopy to examine the other side of the colon.
 A flexible sigmoidoscopy is usually done every 5 years.